ivotron/quiho-popper/paper/paper.md

 (@Fig:pipeline, step 5).
 For example, if _memorymap_ ends up being the most important feature, then we can start by looking at any code/libraries that make use of this subcomponent of the system.
-An analyst could also trace an application using performance counters and look at corresponding performance counters to see which code paths make heavy use of the subcomponent in question.
+An analyst could also trace an application by capturing performance counters over time and look at corresponding counters to see which code paths make heavy use of the subcomponent in question.

 # Evaluation {#sec:eval}